EchoTeam/rebar-templates/service_MAKE.md

 ## make update-lock

 Generates new rebar.config.lock by re-downloading all deps.
+It is recommended that you git commit and push before running it.
 It is possible to only update specific deps using `apps` option:

     $ make update-lock apps=lager,lager_syslog

+In the last case you will be asked if you want to continue because partial update-lock works though removing deps specified.

 [More info about rebar.config.lock](service_DEPS.md)